SC-Networks/evalanche-soap-api-connector/docs/articletype.md

 ): ContainerAttributeGroup
 ```

-Remove a attribute-group of an article-type
+Remove an attribute group of an article type

 ```